prasek/reference-app-orders-go/README.md

 ### Create billing namespace with Nexus enabled

-Create your namespace with `ca.pem` and then get your namespace enabled for Nexus
+Create your `billing` namespace with `ca.pem` and then get your namespace enabled for Nexus

-Name this namespace: `<prefix>-billing`

 For example via the CLI:

 ```
 tcld namespace create \
-	--namespace <your-billing-namespace> \
+	--namespace <my-billing-namespace> \
 	--region us-west-2 \
 	--ca-certificate-file '$HOME/nexus-demo/certs/ca.pem' \
 	--retention-days 1